sunpy/ndcube/docs/coordinates.rst

 NDCube Coordinates
 ==================
 WCS objects are a powerful and concise way of storing complex functional coordinate transformations.
-However, their API be cumbersome when the coordinates along a whole axis is desired.
+However, their API can be cumbersome when the coordinates along a whole axis are desired.
 Making this process easy and intuitive is the purpose of `ndcube.NDCube.axis_world_coords`.
-Using the information on the data dimensions and optional inputs from the user, this method returns high level coordinate objects - e.g. `~astropy.coordinates.SkyCoord`, `~astropy.time.Time`, `~astropy.coordinates.SpectralCoord`, `~astropy.units.Quantity` - containing the coordinates at each array element.
+Using the information on the data dimensions and optional inputs from the user, this method returns high level coordinate objects --- e.g. `~astropy.coordinates.SkyCoord`, `~astropy.time.Time`, `~astropy.coordinates.SpectralCoord`, `~astropy.units.Quantity` --- containing the coordinates at each array element.
 Let's say we wanted the wavelength values along the spectral axis of ``my_cube``.
 We can do this in a couple ways.
 First we can provide `~ndcube.NDCube.axis_world_coords` with the array axis number of the spectral axis.